The Paranormalist Community

 Spirituality is about being aware that you are an important part of a universal community, what you do matters here and hereafter and that your every action affects the rest of reality.
 Yes, most of us are accustomed to thinking of the kind of spirituality traditional religions seek to evoke, but the kind of spirituality I am thinking about is the kind that, when personally realized, leads to greater understanding and the desire to be a good citizen of the collective (the community on both sides of the veil).

 If you are familiar with the idea of mindful living, then you will understand that mindfulness is a roadmap to better living, and mindful citizens of the paranormal community make excellent spokespeople.
-(You might like to read the essay on mindfulness listed at ethericstudies.org/concepts.htm.)
+(You might like to read the Mindfulness Discourse: ethericstudies.org/mindfulness.htm.)

 A favorite saying of mine is that you should “Believe what you wish but know what you believe.”
 I will talk another time about how perception is governed by belief, but here I will say that being mindful of what is in your worldview determines the world you live in.
 See James Carpenter’s First Sight Theory 2 and 3